sanekgusev/beemsterstraat370/index.md

 Families with children of any age are welcome, but pets are not.

-Absolutely no smoking of any kind within the apartment, smoking on the balcony is fine with us.
+Absolutely no smoking of any kind within the apartment, smoking on the balcony is okay.

 Anything involving drilling holes in walls or any other not easily revertible alterations should be first discussed with us and would be at our discretion.

 You are free to move the furniture around, move it away into the storage area, or buy new stuff.
 Your stuff remains yours, unless we explicitly agree otherwise.
 Feel free to use anything that is in the apartment.

 We generally expect you to handle trivial home repairs on your own (dead lightbulbs, broken hooks, etc.).
-We will reimburse the costs of any major repairs that you will have to make (washer, kitchen appliances, plumbing, heating, wiring and the like), just provide us some sort of receipt for the purchase or work that has been done.
+We will reimburse the costs of any major repairs that you will have to make (washing machine, kitchen appliances, plumbing, heating, wiring and the like), just provide us with receipts for the purchase or work that has been done.

 You are responsible for arranging and paying for gas/electricity, water, internet/TV service.
 This also means canceling these subscriptions when moving out.
 We can provide guidance on setting those up.